pypeit/PypeIt/doc/pypeit_file.rst

 proceeds.
 The two lines shown in this example are the only 2 that are required.

-See `Edits to the Parameter Block`_ for common edits and also read the :ref:`instr_par` relevant to the instrument used to collect your data.
-Importantly, note that this provides the alterations that are *always* made to the default parameters for the instrument in question; i.e., these are *not* the parameters that you need to include in your ``PypeIt`` reduction file.
-You only need to include parameters in your ``PypeIt`` reduction file that you wish to change from the instrument-specific defaults (or the global defaults in the case that the instrument requires no change to the global default).
+See :ref:`parameters` for how the parameter block should be formatted, how to change parameters, a detailed description of each parameter provided for *any* PypeIt algorithm, and all the changes made to the default parameter values made for each :ref:`instr_par`.
+Importantly, note that this provides the alterations that are *always* made to the default parameters for the instrument in question;
+i.e., these are *not* the parameters that you need to include in your PypeIt reduction file.
+You only need to include parameters in your PypeIt reduction file that you wish to change from the instrument-specific defaults (or the global defaults in the case that the instrument requires no change to the global default).

+See `Edits to the Parameter Block`_ for common edits

 .. _setup_block: